mongodb/specifications/source/logging/logging.rst

 2. Why are the units for max document length flexible?
     String APIs vary across languages, and not all drivers will be able to easily and efficiently truncate strings in the same exact manner.
-The important thing is that the option exists and that its default value is reasonable, and for all possible unit choices (byte, code point, or grapheme) we felt 1000 was a reasonable default.
+The important thing is that the option exists and that its default value is reasonable, and for all possible unit choices (byte, code point, code unit, or grapheme) we felt 1000 was a reasonable default.
 See `here <https://exploringjs.com/impatient-js/ch_unicode.html>`_ for a helpful primer on related Unicode concepts.